City CharterView PDF

 5.03 DIRECTOR OF FINANCE.

-The Director of Finance shall be the fiscal officer of the City, appointed by the Mayor, with the advice and consent of the Council, and shall serve the Mayor and Council as financial advisor in connection with municipal affairs.
-The Director of Finance shall be a person skilled in government finance and budgeting.
+The Director of Finance shall be the fiscal officer of the City and shall serve the City Manager and Council as financial advisor in connection with municipal affairs.
+The Director of Finance shall be a person skilled in government fi nance and budgeting.
 The duties of the Director of Finance shall be to examine all payrolls, bills, and other claims against the City, but shall issue no warrant unless the Director of Finance finds that the claim is in proper form, correctly computed, and duly approved, and that it is due and payable, and that appropriation has been made therefor.
-The Director of Finance shall perform all other duties now or hereafter imposed upon City auditors and treasurers by the laws of the State of Ohio, unless otherwise provided by this Charter or by ordinance of the Council; and shall perform such other duties as the Mayor may direct, consistent with the office.
+The Director of Finance shall keep the financial records of the Municipality, exhibiting accurate statements of all moneys received and expended, of all property owned by the Municipality, and of all taxes and assessments; shall advise the City Manager and the Council concerning the financial condition of the Municipality; shall collect all money due and payable to the Municipality; shall be the custodian of all public money of the Municipality and shall disburse the same as may be required by law or ordinance; shall examine and audit the accounts of all other officers, employees, departments, boards and commissions, and shall assist the City Manager in the preparation and submission of appropriation measures, estimates, budgets and other financial matters; and shall perform all other duties now or hereafter imposed upon City auditors and treasurers by the laws of the State of Ohio, unless otherwise provided by this Charter or by ordinance of the Council; and shall perform such other duties as the City Manager may direct, consistent with the office.

 The work of each department shall be distributed among such divisions thereof as may be provided for in the administrative code.
-Pending the adoption of such a code by the Council, the Mayor may provide for temporary divisions by administrative order.
+Pending the adoption of such a code by the Council, the City Manager may provide for temporary divisions by administrative order.

 6.01 FISCAL YEAR.